rossettifla/eg-website/README.md

 CSS Feature: I used flexbox to organize the content and layout when changing from smaller, medium, and large screens.

-JavaScript Feature: The form has a feature that sends a message to the visitor in case they forgot to enter their name or email.
-The form also logs the user information into the console log.
+JavaScript Feature: Javascript validates the name and the email of the visitor in the contact form.
+The validation also checks if the visitor the email in the correct format by checking if "@" and "." was included in the field Once the visitor submits the information correctly, the form sends a Thank you message to the visitor using their name.

 Some other features: The menu changes direction according to the page size, for smaller pages the menu is vertical, for the medium and large screen the menu is horizontal.
 I adjusted the size and layout of the images according to the size of the screen.
 I linked the site with two external websites by clicking on the social media icon (music.html).
 I used google fonts.